HoussenMoshine/builder-blueprint-buildcraft/How to make Blueprints.md

 ![House Example](http://i.imgur.com/RfOPruW.png)

 We must use Marker from Buildcraft to enclose the structure.
-You can use regular Marker or the Markers from the Mod QuarryPlus (they work too).
-Main reason to use these is that the QuarryPlus's can cover 256x256 if you use a Redstone signal.
+You can use regular Markers or the Markers from the Mod QuarryPlus (they work too).
+Main reason to use these is that the QuarryPlus markers can cover 256 x 256 if you use a Redstone signal.

 ![Marker](http://i.imgur.com/GsZEpnf.png)